codedex-io/github-chapter-2-contributions/README.md

 Hi, my name is Karolis!
 This was added on 13-07-2025 🔥

 Hi, my name is Judith!
 This was added on 13-07-2025 ⭐

+Hi, my name is Mehr!
+This was added on 7/14/2025 🏈